speefak/create-w11-bios-iso/README.md

 - Root privileges for ISO creation and USB writing
 - Installed packages: `git`, `wimtools`, `xorriso`
 - `dialog` for interactive menus

+Change the ISO paths for windows 10 and windows 11 iso images in script header Todo => add userinput and/or windows 11 download from mircosoft